 Michigan's Dunes: Like No Place on Earth

-Live from Hoffmaster State Park: Discover the greatest freshwater sand dunes in the world and their role as host to a vast diversity of plants and wildlife.
+Join us from Hoffmaster State Park in Muskegon, which is part of the largest freshwater coastal dune ecosystem in the world.
+Discover the greatest freshwater sand dunes in the world and their role as host to a vast diversity of plants and wildlife.
+This session is for third through 12th grade.

 Scales and Scutes of the Dunes

-Live from Hoffmaster State Park: Learn about the reptiles that call the dunes their home.
+Join us from Hoffmaster State Park in Muskegon to learn about a few reptiles that call the dunes their home.
+This session is for third through 12th grade.

 Find out what teachers think about the programs